top of page

 • Listen to authorities for information and instructions.
 Avoid driving, except in emergencies.
 Do not visit disaster areas.
 Your presence may hamper rescue and other emergency operations.

-• Avoid wading through floodwater, it is likely contaminated and can contain dangerous debris.
+• Avoid contact with floodwater, it is contaminated and can contain dangerous debris.
 Underground or downed power lines can also electrically charge the water.

 • Conduct clean-up safely.